Hidden Braces – The Cost Of Fashion

 Lingual Braces Are Comfortable

 Similar to traditional braces, you will go through an adjustment period with your hidden braces.
 That’s simply because you’re not used to wearing them, especially next to your tongue.
-Don’t worry, though, your tongue will quickly adapt to sharing space with your wires and brackets.
-Most people say it takes just a couple of days to completely adjust.
+Don’t worry, though, you will quickly adapt.
+Most people say it takes about 1-2 weeks to become used to them.

-Once you get used to your braces, you’ll realise they’re comfortable and you’ll probably not notice them after a while.
+Once you get used to your Lingual Hidden Braces, you’ll realise they’re comfortable and you’ll forget they are there.

 Are Hidden Braces for You?

-The best way to find out if you’re a candidate for hidden braces is to book an appointment at Geoffrey Wexler Orthodontist today.
+The best way to find out if you’re a candidate for lingual hidden braces or Incognito is to book an appointment at Geoffrey Wexler Orthodontist today.